isi-frischmann/easyDo/README.md

-# easyDO is a app where you can create Tasks for your daily ToDo's.
+# easyDO is anf app where you can create Tasks for your daily ToDo's.
-You have to Login or Register to create your own account.
+You have to login or register to create your own account.
 You can delete, edit and create new Tasks including validations.

-Login and Registration with validation
+Login and registration with validation

 ![GitHub Logo](/Video/login.gif)